SanjeeviGunasekaran/Automatic-RWMA-Detection/docs/README.md

 Results: EC3D-Net achieves both an overall F1-Score and an Area Under Curve (AUC) score of 0.82.
 Further, we were able to reduce time for training and trainable parameters by 50% through minimizing frames per second.
 We also show the EC3D-Net is an interpretable model, thereby helping physicians understand our model prediction.<br />
 Conclusion: RWMA detection from echocardiogram videos is a challenging process and our results demonstrate that we could achieve the state-of-the-art results even while using minimal parameters and time by our EC3D-Net.
 The proposed network outperforms both complex deep networks as well as fusion methods generally used in video classification.<br />

 This study used the HMC-QU dataset.
-Original dataset available at <a href=https://www.kaggle.com/datasets/aysendegerli/hmcqu-dataset>here.</a> <br />
+Original dataset available at https://www.kaggle.com/datasets/aysendegerli/hmcqu-dataset <br />
-Lower fps data available at <a href=https://github.com/SanjeeviGunasekaran/Regional-Wall-Motion-Abnormality-Detection/tree/main/Data>here.</a>
+Lower fps data available at https://github.com/SanjeeviGunasekaran/Regional-Wall-Motion-Abnormality-Detection/tree/main/Data

 The EC3D-Net Setup <br />
 <!-- <img src="https://github.com/SanjeeviGunasekaran/Automatic-RWMA-Detection/blob/main/docs/overall_ec3d-net.jpg" alt="" width="600" /> -->